echo-brain/echo-brain.github.io/_posts/2024-03-11-getting-started-with-echobrain-first-steps.md

 <iframe width="100%" height="630" src="https://www.youtube.com/embed/sMpdTKv2-Ng?si=x1lccEosCtwvKdLx" title="Integrate EchoBrain with Your Shop" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Step 4: Customize Your Customer Experience
+## Step 4: Include EchoBrain's script in your theme
 EchoBrain doesn't just collect reviews; it transforms them into an integral part of your brand's narrative.
 Through your Fourthwall shop's Theme Editor, you can inject EchoBrain's script to start the magic.
 This script is more than just code; it's the gateway to displaying authentic customer reviews, complete with images and ratings, right on your product pages.

 So, go into your Fourthwall shop's Theme Editor by going to your shop's admin and clicking on "Site design".